p3palazzo/comparative-histories/paper.md

 described historically in surveys of architectural decision-making visible through canonical buildings, while at the same time being defined by the 19^th^-century architect's knowledge and use of such precedents.
+By means of historical classifications, writes Baydar Gülsum, "the boundary between the inner and outer worlds of architecture is carefully maintained for the purposes of disciplinary regulation and control." [@baydar:1998postcolonial, 8]

-But the expertise of architects was not limited to the choice of visual
+The expertise of architects was not limited to the choice of visual
 precedents: with industrial and managerial development came increasingly specific functional requirements [@tzonis:1972non-oppressive], and these were at the core of what differentiated the Beaux-Arts architect from